-There are several reasons you might want to become Adobe certified.
-Your employer might insist on it, or suggest it will help you get a raise or promotion.
-Having an official ‘Certified’ badge on your website may help you win clients as a freelancer.
-You may wish to teach Adobe skills to others.
-Or you may just realise there’s a lot of things you’ve never learned to do within the software, and fancy a challenge.
+There are several reasons you might want to gain Adobe certification.
+For one, your employer might insist on it or suggest it will help you get a raise or a promotion.
+If you're a freelancer, meanwhile, having an official ‘Certified’ badge from Adobe on your website may help you win clients as a freelancer.
+You may also wish to teach Adobe skills to others.
+Or you may just realise there are things you’ve never learned to do within the software and fancy the challenge.

 It was a similar story for Garrett Scott Shue, a graphic designer for the marketing department of Liberty University in Virginia.
 “My reasoning for taking the test was to push myself to learn as much as I can,” he explains.
 “This test is the industry standard for design and I wanted to prove that I had mastered these programs.”

-In this post, we’ll explain how to go about becoming Adobe certified and offer tips on how to succeed.
+In this post, we’ll explain the process for becoming Adobe certified and offer tips on how to succeed.

 To book a test, you’ll need to create an Adobe ID if you don’t already have one; you can create one here.
-Then head to the Adobe Certification Exams website and scroll through the options to find the specific software you wish to take the test in and click on the blue ‘Schedule an exam’ button.
+You'll also need to set up a Test Candidate profile on the Certiport site and familiarise yourself with the exam policies.

 03. What might trip you up?

-Desmond Du, a Singaporean currently studying motion media design in Georgia, found one thing particularly surprising about the test.
+Desmond Du, a multi-media artist based in Atlanta, found one thing particularly surprising about the test.
 “The most challenging part was the ambiguous phrasing of some of the questions and answers,” he recalls.
 “Based on how you interpret the questions, you might arrive at two plausible answers, but there can only be one correct choice.”

 Carroll agrees.
 “The most difficult part of the test is the way the questions are worded,” he notes.
 “The answers are generally similar and worded in a way that makes you second guess your choice.”
 For this reason, doing as many practice exam questions as possible in advance comes highly recommended.